mjonse90/bikesharing/README.md

 ### Checkout Times for Genders

 And finally, when looking at trip durations by gender, males make the most.
-But males and females both take the close to the same duration of trips, around 30 minutes or less.
+But males and females both take close to the same duration of trips, around 30 minutes or less.

 <img width="1273" alt="Checkout times for genders" src="https://user-images.githubusercontent.com/103767830/190681074-882f164e-ab47-4f53-9bf3-a54adf961e2a.png">